 In addition to food, you’ll want to think about your entertainment options.
 One of the best birthday presents I got was a pair of Bose noise-canceling headphones.
 They are seriously game-changers.

 They work well for watching movies on my phone or listening to music, but most of the time I don’t even listen to anything.
 It cuts down on the background noise (which usually drains my energy) so I feel more refreshed when we land.

 Because we travel a lot, we even have them for the kids.
 Check out the latest prices and more details.

 My husband also brings his fancy Sony camera and lenses in a special photography backpack.

-Honestly, you’ll want to bring any electronic in your carry on bag instead of checking it.
-It will give you piece of mind from it being damaged or stolen.
+Honestly, you’ll want to bring any electronics in your carry-on bag instead of checking it.
+It will give you peace of mind from it being damaged or stolen.

 What to Wear in Hawaii